GuroKung/ku-regis/README.md

 # KU - Regis
 _This project is part of HCI course_
-Online course enrollment to create an Interactive website
+Online course enrollment, an Interactive website